tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 **Expected payoff of verification:** ${{1\over 2} * 10} + 10 - 20$ = -5 </br>
 **Expected payoff of non-verification:** $-{1\over 2} * 20 + ({1-{1\over 2}})*10$ = -5

-Consequently, as $C$ or $L$ increases, the maximum value of $X$ that causes the verifiers' dilemma drops, making L2 safer.
+Consequently, as $C$ or $L$ increases, the maximum value of $X$ that causes the verifier's dilemma drops, making L2 safer.
 However, it can be difficult for the protocol to control $C$ or $L$.

 #### 6.2.2.2.
 Staking verification model